Southwest Rapid Rewards® Plus Credit Card Review: Big Southwest Perks for a Low Fee

 Of course, when looking for a credit card that rewards travel bookings, you don’t have to go with a Southwest Airlines credit card.
 You may find a more flexible credit card gets you further.

-For example, the Chase Sapphire Preferred® Card allows you to transfer your rewards points to a handful of different airline partners, as well as hotel partners.
-One of these partners is Southwest Airlines, so if you fly this airline frequently but not exclusively, this credit card may be a great fit.
+The Chase Sapphire Preferred® Card allows you to transfer your rewards points to a handful of different airline partners, as well as hotel partners.
+One of these partners is Southwest, so if you fly this airline frequently but not exclusively, this credit card may be a great fit.

 The Chase Sapphire Preferred® Card does come with an annual fee, but you get a $50 Chase Travel℠ hotel credit each year, which can help cancel out some of this fee.